Peer Mentor Program

 - Mentors are expected to attend at least one student event per term hosted by the School of Biomedical Engineering or Drexel University.

-- Mentors are expected to attend at least one New Student Orientation during summer term and/or one recruitment event per term.
+- Mentors are expected to assist with New Student Week during summer term and/or one recruitment event per term.

 - Mentors are assigned to assist one of the BME UNIV 101 class sections.